 * You’ll want to customize this list based on your businesses

 Step 2: Now, once you’ve got your map started another layer of information to each touchpoint:

-- Customer motivation: What are leads and customer trying to achieve with this touchpoint? (i.e. get information on product quality, browse new products, share feedback, etc.)
+- Customer motivation: What are leads and customers trying to achieve with this touchpoint? (i.e. get information on product quality, browse new products, share feedback, etc.)

 - Encouragement: What will encourage your leads/customers (or discourage them) from moving to the next stage of the purchase experience?
-Consider What kinds of emotions do they feel in each one of the stages.
+Consider what kinds of emotions they feel in each one of the stages.

 - Barriers: What is stopping customers from moving to the next engagement stage?
 This could be anything from technical barriers (site is difficult to navigate on mobile) to cost, to uncertainty about quality and many others.